Lululemon: IPO and expansion

 From its founding through 2015, Lululemon incorporated concepts from the Landmark Forum into its leadership and development training.
 According to a company source, seventy per cent of managers are hired internally.
 Store managers are responsible for their store's layout, colour coordination, and community involvement.

 Lululemon Athletica became a Nasdaq-100 company on December 24, 2018.
 In 2019, Lululemon announced an investment in MIRROR, a home exercise startup that sells interactive fitness mirrors with a camera and speakers for at-home workouts.
 Capitalizing on a growing trend of people conducting virtual workouts at home instead of going to a gym due to the COVID-19 pandemic, MIRROR was formally acquired by Lululemon on June 29, 2020, for $500 million and was rebranded as lululemon Studio.
 The companies also planned to create new content for the device, starting with meditation classes.
 Following the acquisition, Lululemon recorded a post-tax impairment charge of $442.7 million related to the acquisition at the end of the 2022 fiscal year.

+In 2022, Lululemon became the official outfitter for the Canadian Olympic and Paralympic teams in a deal that will last until the 2028 Summer Olympics in Los Angeles, California.

+Two Lululemon stores with their products in exhibition: Promenade (top); Hong Kong (bottom).

 In 2024, Lululemon Athletica Inc. agreed to acquire the operations and retail locations of its franchise partner in Mexico for an undisclosed amount.

+Proxy fight

+In December 2025, founder Chip Wilson launched a proxy fight to remake the company's board while the company searched for a new CEO after its previous CEO, Calvin McDonald, announced he was leaving the company after roughly seven years.
+The move came after Lululemon's shares heavily underperformed the broader stock market in 2025 amid market share losses to competitors including Alo Yoga and Vuori.

+Lululemon announced in April 2026 that Heidi O'Neill, a former Nike, Inc. executive, would take over as CEO on September 8 of that year.

+In May 2026, Lululemon entered into a cooperation agreement with Chip Wilson, ending the proxy fight.
+Under the agreement, the company agreed to appoint Laura Gentile, former Chief Marketing Officer of ESPN, and former On co-CEO Marc Maurer to the board of directors.
+It also agreed to appoint an additional director with apparel and brand expertise.
+Wilson also agreed to standstill and non-disparagement provisions for about 18 months.